 \subsection{n-Step KL Regularization}

-Figure \ref{fig:ablationstep} presents the ablation study of the n-step KL Regularization method in the PermutedMNIST benchmark.
+Figure \ref{fig:ablationstep} presents the ablation study of the n-step KL Regularization method in the PermutedMNIST-Hard benchmark.
 We designed this study to highlight the two most sensitive hyperparameters: $n$, the n-step size, and $\beta$, the likelihood-tempering parameter.

 Similarly to VCL, this method is sensitive to the choice of $\beta$.
 Higher values will prevent the model from fitting new tasks, a manifestation of variational over-pruning.
 On the other hand, lower values will not retain knowledge properly, suffering from Catastrophic Forgetting.
 Mild values (0.001, 0.005, 0.01) balanced well this trade-off.